The CEMMethod

 Capability gaps

-The certification programmes build permanent internal capability, reducing dependence on external support and improving organizational resilience.
+The certification programmes build permanent internal capability, reducing dependence on external support and improving organisational resilience.

 Applications and Programmes

-The CEMMethod is applied through structured programmes designed for different organizational needs and levels of authority.
+The CEMMethod is applied through structured programmes designed for different organisational needs and levels of authority.
 All programmes share the same foundational framework but address distinct challenges.

 ACX Programme